OctopusDeploy/blog/blog/2022-q3/docker-versions/index.md

 ## Docker desktop for everyone else

-[Docker Desktop](https://docs.docker.com/desktop/) is the only way to get the Docker Engine on Windows 10 or 11 and macOS operating systems.
+[Docker Desktop](https://docs.docker.com/desktop/) is the only way to install the Docker Engine on Windows 10 or 11 and macOS operating systems.
 Docker Desktop is also available for Linux, although Linux users are free to install the Docker Engine separately.

 Docker Desktop is a commercial application that [requires payment for some teams](https://docs.docker.com/subscription/#docker-desktop-license-agreement).

-## Windows containers
+## Windows server support

 [Windows server 2016 and 2019 include native support for running Docker](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/#the-microsoft-container-ecosystem), but only support running Windows containers.

-There is some advice available for running Linux containers on Windows server operating systems.
+There is some advice for running Linux containers on Windows server operating systems.
 [This post on Server Fault](https://serverfault.com/questions/970802/how-to-run-linux-docker-container-on-windows-server-2019/980454#980454) provides a summary and links to other resources.
 However, none of the information I have seen suggests that Linux containers on Windows server is a supported solution for production environments.

 ## Conclusion